mathspp/mathspp/pages/02.blog/04.til/104.nested-makefiles/item.md

 # Nested makefiles

 I like to use [make](https://www.gnu.org/software/make/manual/make.html) and makefiles on my projects and today I needed to call a makefile from within another makefile...
-I was pretty sure there was a “proper” way to do it and I was right.
+I was pretty sure there was a “proper” way to do it, so I went ahead and looked it up.

 A quick search revealed I should use `$(MAKE)` instead of typing `make` and that I could also use the option `-C` to change the directory from where I'm reading my makefile.